 Ammianus implies that these tribes included the Chionites.
 The Romans he'd been fighting wanted to make peace, but Shapur allied instead with the Chionites (under their king Grumbates) and invaded Roman territory, seeing the offer of peace as a sign of weakness.
 But the Chionites continued thier incursions in the east - conquering Sogdia and Bactria, and making their capital at Balkh: they twice defeated Shapur II, according to Armenian sources. between 368 and 378.
 The Chionites and their successors made trouble for the Sasanians for many years - during which Bactria was constantly pillaged, and agriculture declined catastrophically.

 Kidarites and Hephthalites

-Possibly named after Kidara (whose name is found on gold coins from northern Gandhara and Tocharistan dated to around AD 390), and possibly descended from the Chionites - in any event they drove the Chionites from Bactria in the 420s, moving south into Gandhara and the Punjab, and north into Sogdia.
+Possibly named after Kidara (whose name is found on coins from northern Gandhara and Tocharistan dated to around AD 390), and possibly descended from the Chionites - in any event they drove the Chionites from Bactria in the 420s, moving south into Gandhara and the Punjab, and north into Sogdia.
 But within a couple of decacades the Kidarites had succumbed to another Hun nation, the Hephthalites.
 The Sasanian king Peroz I, who had regained his throne with Hephthalite help, defeated the Kidarites in 467-8: but was crushed three times by the Hephthalites.
 The Hephthalites controlled Bactria and Sogdia by the early 6th century - and were pursuing trade and diplomatic initiatives with China.
 But in 560, the Sasanian king Khusrau I in alliance with the newly emerging Turks, crushed the Hephthalites at the battle of Bukhara - after which their empire collapsed; for a time Hephthalites in lingered on in fragmented principalities - but mostly they'd fallen to Turks by around 625.